caleb-kahan/epicGraphics/README.md

 shape [name] [plane] [pointlist]
 ```

 The program stores the shape with that name as described by the plane (xy, xz, or yz) and the pointlist (a list of 2d points on that plane).
+Using some regex manipulation in the mdl code, we were able to extract an indefinite amount of points and then used the python "eval" function to convert the string to an python object.

 **Example**:
 ```